-Earlier this spring I attended the CASE Editor’s Form to present on magazine cover design.
-Along with the dine-arounds and peer presentations the magazine exchange is an enlightening experience.
+If you have ever been to the CASE Editor's Forum you are familiar with the magazine exchange.
 It is the one time a year where dozens of alumni magazines are together in one room.
 Comparisons are inevitable.
 The good news is the overall quality of publication design has improved since the first Editor’s Forum I attended just three years ago.
 The bad news is that many are starting to look the same.

 Alumni magazines are unique.
 Unlike consumer or B-to-B magazines that are focused on a topic for a specific audience, alumni magazines represent a place and its culture.
 The culture is the brand and should inform the visual identity.
 When developing a design for an alumni magazine, design firms should visually represent the school’s culture and not their own style of publication design.
 A magazine for a small liberal arts college in the northeast should not look like that of a large public university on the west coast.